SCREP: Scene Coordinate Regression and Evidential Learning-based Perception-Aware Trajectory Generation: ACKNOWLEDGMENTS

-Given generic navigation scenarios, this study aims to improve an initial positional path by simultaneously refining the vehicle’s position and yaw trajectories.
+We aim to improve localization along a given reference path by optimizing the vehicle’s position and yaw trajectories \emph{sequentially} rather than jointly: the position trajectory is solved first to track the reference, and the yaw trajectory is then solved to orient the camera.
+Notably, the yaw is not constrained to the trajectory tangent or velocity direction; it is a decoupled degree of freedom dedicated to localization accuracy.

-\textbf{Problem.} Within each receding horizon of length $T_{plan}$, the UAV is given (i) reference position waypoints or trajectory, (ii) regressed scene–coordinates and their pixel‑wise uncertainties, and (iii) the current UAV pose estimate.
+\textbf{Problem.} At each step, we aim to compute a path of length $T_{\mathrm{plan}}$ in a receding-horizon fashion based on the following inputs: (i) a reference trajectory, provided as an externally specified sequence of position waypoints with associated arrival times, (ii) predicted scene coordinates and their associated uncertainties from E-SCRNet, and (iii) the current UAV pose estimate.
 The objective is to produce a dynamically feasible trajectory that \emph{(a)} follows the reference, \emph{(b)} respects velocity/acceleration limits, and \emph{(c)} orients viewpoints with low uncertainty to maximize localization accuracy.
-We assume (A1) lower uncertainty implies higher scene‑coordinate accuracy and (A2) uncertainty varies smoothly, allowing its use within short horizons.
-Thanks to the differential flatness of multirotor dynamics~\cite{Mellinger11ICRA}, the position and yaw trajectories $\{\mathbf{p}(t),\psi(t)\}$, and their derivatives fully determine the required state and control.
+Thanks to the differential flatness of multirotor dynamics~\cite{Mellinger11ICRA}, the position and yaw trajectories $\{\mathbf{p}(t),\psi(t)\}$ and their derivatives fully determine the required state and control.

-\textbf{Pipeline.} Fig.~\ref{fig:overview} depicts the pipeline for the receding horizon trajectory generation achieving the objective.
-Images from a camera pass through E‑SCRNet~\cite{Chen24ICRA} to produce scene coordinates and uncertainties, which a PnP‑RANSAC module converts into camera poses.
-To compensate for the latency and outliers of this stream, we fuse it with high‑rate IMU measurements in a fixed‑lag GTSAM smoother \cite{gtsam}, yielding a clean, high‑frequency state estimate.
-Note that other sensor fusion methods, such as the Kalman Filter, would also suffice for the UAV pose estimation.
+\textbf{Pipeline.} Fig.~\ref{fig:overview} depicts the pipeline for our receding-horizon trajectory generation framework.
+Images from a camera pass through E-SCRNet~\cite{Chen24ICRA} to produce scene coordinates and uncertainties, which a PnP-RANSAC module converts into camera poses.
+To compensate for the latency and outliers of this stream, we fuse it with high-rate IMU measurements using a fixed-lag smoother, yielding a clean, high-frequency state estimate.

-The pose estimate, waypoints, scene coordinates, and uncertainties feed a perception‑aware optimizer, split into position and yaw sub‑problems for real‑time execution.
-The resulting reference trajectories $\{\mathbf{p}^{\star}(t),\psi^{\star}(t)\}$ is repeatedly generated until the UAV reaches its goal pose.
+This pose estimate, the most recent scene coordinates and uncertainties from the previous execution period $T_{\text{exec}}$, and reference waypoints feed a perception-aware trajectory optimization.
+This optimization is split into position and yaw subproblems that are solved sequentially in order to achieve the runtime efficiency required for real-time execution.
+The resulting reference trajectory $\{\mathbf{p}^{\star}(t),\psi^{\star}(t)\}$ is continuously generated until the UAV reaches its goal pose.